 The law and rules governing Bankruptcy have changed significantly over the last few years.
 As a result the solution has generally become a more acceptable.

-- The history of bankruptcy law in England & Wales
+- The History of Bankruptcy Law in England and Wales

 Want help to go Bankrupt?
 Give us a call (0800 077 6180) or complete the form below to speak to one of our experts